 The Stage Gate Process examines your projects at key decision points in its lifecycle.
-It is an important part of project governance that looks both backwards and forwards.
+It is an important part of project governance that looks both backward and forwards.

 The Stage Gate Process is often a mandatory part of large Governmental projects in many countries.
 It is also best practice commercial and voluntary sector projects.
 As you’d expect, the stage gate process is principally used in traditional (or ‘waterfall’) projects. because, in these, the whole project is divided into stages.

 We’ll examine the case for applying the stage gate principle to Agile projects towards the end of this article.